mithril-security/Confidential_Computing_Explained/docs/docs/introduction/confidential-hardware-garantees.md

 # 🔒 What is Confidential Computing?
 ___________________________________________________

-As you might have guessed from the preivous chapter, there is an answer to those security issues and it is **Confidential Computing**!
+As you might have guessed from the previous chapter, there is an answer to those security issues and it is **Confidential Computing**!

 Our tutorial’s star technology can analyze sensitive data **without ever exposing it in clear**.
 It does so by using **secure enclaves**.